California Statutory Forms Required High Rejection Risk

 • Uses California statutory structure

-• Guides the correct waiver selection based on billing answers
+• Guides correct form selection

-• Reduces mismatch errors with payment and project details
+• Reduces mismatch errors

-• Produces clean PDFs aligned with California expectations
+• Produces clean PDFs